 BEYOND BARCODE

-Beyond Barcode is a collaborative, research-based exhibition project.
+Beyond Barcode: Experiments in Radical Futures is a collaborative, research-based exhibition project.
+It derives from the research project CoFutures and is the result of a partnership between Oslo Museum and the University of Oslo.
 The project explores many possible futures that may reveal overlooked or marginalised aspects of the future life in Oslo, with a particular focus on Bydel Gamle Oslo.

 What if?